leventemo/learning-tracker/README.md

 # Learning Tracker

 Inspired by Syk Houdeib's [idea](https://github.com/Syknapse/My-Learning-Tracker "Syk Houdeib's learning tracker on Github"), this is an attempt to document my learning process in teaching myself web development.
-I keep adding things as I go but I'm not listing every single article, blog post or tutorial.
+I'm adding things as I go but I'm not listing every single article, blog post or tutorial.
 These are, say, the memorable ones 😉

 &nbsp;